qiskit-community/qiskit-alt/README.md

   Julia executable.
 If an incompatible system image is loaded, julia will crash.
 It wouldn't take much effort (but some!) to detect incompatibilities and issue a user-friendly warning, or error, or take action.
 In fact, developing a Julia and/or Python package for compiling and managing system images might be worthwhile.
 For the moment, we are rolling our own within qiskit_alt.

+* **NOTE** If you allow `qiskit_alt` to search your PATH for julia, rather than specifying the location as described above, *and* if `julia` on your path is a script that loads a custom system image, .i.e. `/path/to/julia -J /path/to/custom-sys-image.so`, then `qiskit_alt.compile_qiskit_alt()` will likely fail with an error.
+None of the usual installation methods will create such a script, so it is not normally something to be concerned about.
+If in doubt, check the file `qiskit_alt.log`.

 * Do `python -m venv ./env`, which creates a virtual environment for python packages needed to run `qiskit_alt`.
   You can use whatever name you like in place of the directory `./env`.